Application Deadline: November 15, 2019.

 Elizabeth Allen, Ph.D.
 Professor of Psychology.
 Expertise: Couples Functioning & Mental Health, Military Marriage, Relationship Education, Infidelity

 Edward Dill, Ph.D.
 Not currently accepting new students.
-Assistant Professor of Psychology.
+Clinical Associate Professor of Psychology.
 Expertise: Clinical Child and Adolescent (Pediatric) Psychology, Psychological Assessment, Quantitative Methods, Health-Related Quality of Life, Psychosocial Correlates of Health, Victimization and Bullying